lapesd/hpcac-toolkit/README.md

 # HPC@Cloud Toolkit

-This repository contains a dockerized environment and source code for the HPC@Cloud toolkit, comprised of a command-line interface for generating Terraform plans for Cloud HPC clusters.
+This repository contains a dockerized environment and source code for the HPC@Cloud toolkit, comprised of a command-line interface for managing cloud infrastructure  for HPC applications.

 # Contributing